 What do you know about working with sun blocking clothing and skin cancer?
 Do you know how to protect your skin?
 What are you doing to protect your family from skin cancer today?

 Where was this information a few years ago?
 During the time we were living so many hours in the sun?
 Oblivious to the damage we were doing to our skin.
 I didn’t know that the sun was destroying the DNA that regulates skin growth and replacement.
 Sunburn And Climate Change

-Were you aware that the very skin cells would grow different after a sunburn and started healing?
+Were you aware that the very skin cells would grow differently after a sunburn and start healing?
 That they would no longer fit properly in the space they have to grow in?
 That is what causes the rough places in your skin, the slightly changed part that will never again grow skin properly.

 Skin Cell Replacement Cycle

 Our body normally will shed skin cells and replace them continuously.
 The old cell gets old, dry, and drops off to make room for a new cell to be the replacement cell for the old one.

 This new skin should be healthy and glowing, not as dry and old as the one that it is replacing.
 If the DNA is intact, the proper guidelines are there to allow this to happen as it should.
 However, with sunburn and damage to your DNA, this may not be what happens.

 This is not so much a problem if there is one tiny spot unless it is on your nose, or somewhere it is noticeable.
 However, repeating your exposure, there will soon be more and larger spots.
 It will no longer be just a single cell.